Burbank Palliative Care

 We believe hospice services must be capable of responding to the needs and wishes of every patient.
 Therefore we offer a comprehensive selection of services as outlined below:

-At Pleasantville Hospice, we respect and honor the wishes of our patients when designing a compassionate care plan with the goal of relieving discomfort and improving the quality of life for every patient.
+At Pleasantville Hospice, our Burbank hospice care respects and honors the wishes of our patients when designing a compassionate care plan with the goal of relieving discomfort and improving the quality of life for every patient.
 We achieve this goal by offering a full suite of medical services such as palliative care, compassionate hospice care, advanced care planning, physical therapy, and more.
+We offer comfort care in Burbank CA, in Los Angeles, to all families and individuals who need a care plan.

 What Is Palliative Care

-Although we are a hospice facility, Pleasantville Hospice also offers palliative to our patients.
+Although we are a hospice facility, Pleasantville Hospice also offers palliative care services to our patients in our Burbank Hospice.
 Palliative care is a component of hospice care but can be used as a separate area of medical practice while a patient is receiving treatment.
 Palliative care can be put into place while the patient is continuing active treatments throughout various phases of their condition.
 Meaning care can be given when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.
 Palliative care also treats emotional, social, practical, and spiritual problems.
 While receiving palliative care, patients can remain under the care of their regular provider and still receive treatment for their disease.
 The ultimate goal of palliative care is to improve the quality of life for both outpatients and their families.
+With our Burbank palliative care, your loved ones will definitely be in good hands.

 Who provides Palliative Care